seantauber/seantauber/README.md

 ## MLOps & AI Infrastructure

-- [AutoGPT](https://github.com/AutoGPT) - The vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.
 - [mactop](https://github.com/mactop) - Apple Silicon Monitor Top written in pure Golang.

 ## AI Ethics & Responsible AI